s-e-r-g/interview-questions/README.md

 * Who generates and manages requirements?
 * Do you have any requirements for security?
 Who and how cares about it?
 * Who creates tasks for developers?
-* What hardware/software/services do I need for development, debugging, testing?
-* Do you have a CI/CD?
-* What build system do you use: make, cmake, yocto, custom, other?
 * Will I be able to do the following things during the 1st working day:
   * checkout project
   * run IDE to edit project (e.g. VSCode) with indexer and other nice things
   * build project
   * run tests
   * debug project
 * What does the regular week/month look like in terms of meetings/plannings/etc…
 * Describe the usual new feature implementation process?
 * Describe the usual bug fixing process?

-* What programming languages, libraries, tools do you use in development?
-* How often do you update them?

-* Do you use coding styles?
-* Do you use code formatters?
-* Do you use hooks that prevent committing unformatted code?
-* Do you have a commit message format?
-* Do you use static code analysers?
-* Do you have code coverage analysers?

-* How often do you make refactoring?
-Do you create a special tasks for it or do it with other tasks?

 Localization
 ------------